Plan of San Diego: Raids

-U.S. reaction
+US reaction

 The raids and the propaganda, as well as white Texans' general fear, prompted authorities to send federal troops and Texas Rangers, who struggled to counter the raids.
 Eventually, on October 19, 1915, President Woodrow Wilson, as urged to by his staff to appease Carranza, officially recognized Carranza as the legitimate leader of Mexico.
 Then, Carranza used his armies to assist the Americans in capturing and imprisoning raiders, which ended the high tide of the Plan of San Diego.

 White Americans became increasingly hostile and suspicious of Mexican Americans both during and after the Plan of San Diego raids.
-Small personal conflicts between Mexican Americans and white Americans led to the lynching and the execution of Mexicans by Texas Rangers, local officers and law enforcement, and civilians.
+Small personal conflicts between Mexican Americans and White Americans led to the lynching and the execution of Mexicans by Texas Rangers, local officers and law enforcement, and civilians.
 Local whites founded the vigilante Law and Order League in 1915, fueled by suspicions of Mexican and Tejano insurrection.
+Texas Governor James Ferguson contributed to lynchings and violence by promising pardons in advance to Rangers, asserting that "I have the pardoning power and we will stand by those men..."
+Ferguson threatened further escalation of such violence in a June 1916 proclamation, demanding that "If they [Tejanos] do not in some manner show their loyalty to this State and Nation they will bring trouble upon themselves and many crimes will be committed which cannot be prevented..."
 Federal officials estimated that from late 1915 to 1916, more than 300 Mexican Americans were slain in Texas.
 The 1919 Canales investigation into misconduct by the Texas Rangers estimated that from 1914 to 1919, between 300 and 5,000 ethnic Mexicans were killed by American law enforcement personnel engaged in suppressing the raids.

 About 400 Anglo-Texans were killed in total during raids from Mexico along the border during the 1910s, and much property was destroyed.

 The Americans thought that German agents may have been involved as well, but no evidence has been uncovered.
-Threats of Mexican reconquest, however, reminiscent of the Plan of San Diego, reappeared in Germany's Zimmermann Telegram of 1917, which helped push the United States into war with Germany during the First World War.
+Threats of Mexican reconquest, however, reminiscent of the Plan of San Diego, reappeared in Germany's Zimmermann Telegram of 1917, which helped push the United States into war with Germany during World War I.

 Aftermath

 In March 1916, Mexican revolutionary Pancho Villa raided Columbus, New Mexico.
 In response, the American government sent the Pancho Villa Expedition deep into Mexico to catch him.
-It failed to do so, but the Mexican government responded to U.S. forces entering Mexico by resuming raids northward.
+It failed to do so, but the Mexican government responded to US forces entering Mexico by resuming raids northward.
 The crisis escalated to the verge of formal war but was resolved by diplomacy.
 Carranza was the driving force behind the resurgence of raids.